Winning Dogs

 Lucy as she is known at Commonshall kennels was a little bitch with a big heart and a very consistent performer.
 During her field trial career at Commonshall Kennels (2017 to 2019) she gained a total of 19 awards in field trials including 4 first and 5 second places.
 She was also a working test winner and represented Ireland in the Game Fair International Gundog Test in 2018.

-FIELD TRIAL CHAMPION BRONZE BEAU OF COMMONSHALL
+BRONZE BEAU OF COMMONSHALL

 FTCH Bronze Beau of Commonshall launched her trial career in style in 2015 winning 5 of the first 6 competitions that she ran in – including the Donegal Working Spaniel Club’s Open stake on 10th November at Corrard Shoot, Co.
 Fermanagh – graded excellent.